wso2/docs-is/en/docs/learn/self-registration-and-account-confirmation.md

 # Self-Registration and Account Confirmation

-WSO2 Identity Server (WSO2 IS) supports self-registration to allow users set up their account and receive email confirmation when the account is created.
+WSO2 Identity Server (WSO2 IS) supports self-registration to allow users set up their account and receive confirmation when the account is created.

-When a user self-registers, the self-registration process creates the user account and locks the account until the user confirms account ownership via the confirmation mail that WSO2 IS sends.
+When a user self-registers, the self-registration process creates the user account and locks the account until the user confirms account ownership via a confirmation mail send by WSO2 IS.

 If a user does not confirm account ownership before the specified expiry period, the user account is locked assuming that the expired account is